 NOTE: The great land mass being located in what we call the southern hemisphere is an assumption for the Earth can, and has, flipped on its axis at various times throughout its long geological history (often as a result of impacts with the Earth by large meteorites or comets, or the sudden imbalance in the Earth's weight when a massive volcano erupts).

 Earth in the Late Permian period around 255 million years ago.
 Image © 1997 Christopher R. Scotese.
 As of 2014, an updated map can be downloaded from the Colorado Plateau Geosystems, Inc. web site and created by Professor Ronald C. Blakey of Northern Arizona University (NAU).

 The weather conditions throughout the world began to change.
 Things were warming up again.

 The mother-of-all extinctions in the history of life on Earth took place at around 252.6 million years ago give or take approximately 200,000 years thanks to an improved method for dating minerals in ancient rocks by Ian Metcalfe, deputy director of the University of New England Asia Centre in Armidale, NSW (the research work has been published in Science, 17 September 2004, under the title Age and Timing of the Permian Mass Extinctions: U/Pb Dating of Closed-System Zircons).
-So massive was this extinction (the biggest during the evolution of life on Earth) that nearly 96 percent of all marine species, at least half the main group of animals, many plant species, and up to 85 percent of all genera disappeared forever.
+So massive was this extinction that nearly 96 percent of all marine species, at least half the main group of animals, many plant species, and up to 85 percent of all genera disappeared forever.
+This was a really big event to hit the planet.
 The trilobites, which successfully survived for over 300 million years as a voracious ocean-floor scavenger, also became extinct.

 What caused the massive extinction an event known to the scientists as the "Great Dying"?